Trusted WordPress tutorials, when you need them most.

 add_shortcode( 'randomusers', 'wpb_random_users' );

-Here’s what it should look like in WPCode.
+Here’s what it should look like in WPCode:

 Randon users code preview

 The code snippet queries the WordPress users table in your database and selects a random row.
-Then it outputs the results in a bulleted list with the user’s avatar and name.
+Then, it outputs the results in a bulleted list with the user’s avatar and name.
 If a user has provided the website URL in their profile, then it will also link the user name to their website.

-After you’ve added the code snippet, toggle the ‘Inactive’ switch to ‘Active.’
-Now click on the ‘Save Snippet’ button.
+After you’ve added the code snippet, you’ll want to toggle the ‘Inactive’ switch to ‘Active.’

 Save custom snippet

-Displaying Random Registered Users in a Post or Widget
+Displaying Random Registered Users in a Widget

 This method is easier for beginners.
 It lets you display newly registered users by using the following shortcode: